titoBouzout/dom-flair/readme.md

 ```

 Extending this component.
-We add a new keyword `random_margin`
+We add a new attribute `random_margin`

 ```javascript